filecoin-project/FIPs/Community Governance webinars/README.md

 **Participants**
 All community members are welcome to attend the monthly community governance meeting.

-**Zoom information for the webinar**
+**Zoom information for the cal**
-The monthly community governance webinar is held virtually on the video conferencing platform, Zoom. webinar information captured below:
+The monthly community governance call is held virtually on the video conferencing platform, Zoom.
+Meeting  information captured below:

 https://fil-org.zoom.us/j/87984289089?pwd=S0VaSzh3M2xPRzFXeTIxVERiZSsyQT09